keylase/nvidia-patch/win/nvfbcwrp/README.md

 7. Restart any applications using this library.
 That's it.

 This procedure has to be repeated after any driver reinstall/update, so keep your copies of `nvfbcwrp64.dll` and `nvfbcwrp32.dll` files.

+## Advanced Usage

+`nvfbcwrp` allows user to capture and replay `privateData` used by other NvFBC applications (like GeForce Experience, Shadow Play and so on).
+It may be useful if built-in `privateData` will render invalid for some reason.
+Wrapper recognizes two environment variables:

+* `NVFBCWRP_DUMP_DIR` - output directory for dumps of `privateData` sent by applications.
+* `NVFBCWRP_PRIVDATA_FILE` - name of file with `privateData` which should be used instead of default built-in vector.
+These files can be produced as output of `NVFBCWRP_DUMP_DIR` option.
+If file is not found or can't be loaded, default magic vector is used.

+Hence, if default magic baked into nvfbcwrp doesn't work for you, you have to:

+1. Specify environment variable `NVFBCWRP_DUMP_DIR` in your configuration with path to existing writable directory.
+Here is a [guide](http://web.archive.org/web/20191207221102/https://docs.oracle.com/en/database/oracle/r-enterprise/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html) about environment variables edit.
+It's sufficient to add "user" environment variable.
+2. Run some NvFBC application with valid `privateData` keys and initiate recording session.
+3. Grab some output file and specify it's path in `NVFBCWRP_PRIVDATA_FILE`.
+At this point you can unset `NVFBCWRP_DUMP_DIR` to stop `privateData` capture.